nickzoic/nick.zoic.org/art/yearn-for-the-mines/index.md

 ### Smoothing

 The current map is very blocky.
-I mean, blockier than it needs to be.
+I mean, of course it is blocky, but it's blockier than it needs to be.
 What I want to do is run some kind of filter over it which will smooth out the square corners into more natural looking bends.